HarisAli3/Library-Management-System/README.md

 # 📚 Library Management System

-A simple Library Management System built using C++ that allows users to manage books, issue books to students, and keep track of issued books.
+A simple Library Management System built using C++ using Object-Oriented Concepts that allows users to manage books, issue books to students, and keep track of issued books.

 ## 🚀 Features